milmor/LadaGAN-pytorch/README.md

 ```bash
 python train.py --data_dir='../datasets/celeba_64_train/' --fid_real_dir='../datasets/celeba_64_train/'
 ```
-Currently, the model only supports a resolution of 64×64.

 ## FLOPs
 Training on CIFAR-10 and CelebA using a single 12GB GPU (RTX 3080 Ti) takes less than 40 hours. __Note that these results and the experiments reported in the paper were obtained using the [TensorFlow implementation of LadaGAN](https://github.com/milmor/LadaGAN), which runs twice as fast as the PyTorch implementation due to XLA.__